 Comments: Diodoros’ discusses Herakles’ labours in the terms of civilizing expeditions.
 Herakles is presented as a military leader engaging in conquests whereby previously savage peoples (e.g. repeated references to peoples engaging in human sacrifice of foreigners) are subdued and pacified.
 In the process, Libyans, Egyptians, Iberians, and Celts are characterized as requiring subjugation by an external power.
 The brief mention of Julius Caesar’s later conquest of the Celtic region is by no means incidental to the force of this narrative, which may be seen as a justification of conquest as much as it is a characterization of supposedly barbarous peoples.
 This narrative pattern of civilizing campaigns is echoed in many other competitive stories about other kings, including the Egyptian stories about the conquests of their own pharaoh Sesostris (Senwosret), as related by Diodoros (link) and, earlier, by Herodotos (link).
 However, in the present myth, Egyptians (as represented by Bousiris) are the conquered barbarians rather than the conquerors.

 Source of the translation: C. H. Oldfather, Diodorus Sicilus: Library of History, volumes 1-6, LCL (Cambridge, MA: HUP, 1935-1952), public domain (passed away in 1954 and copyright not renewed), adapted by Victoria Muccilli and Harland.

-[For Diodoros’ preceding discussion of Egyptian accounts of Priapus, go to this link (coming soon)]
+[For Diodoros’ preceding discussion on supposed Libyan versions of Dionysos’ story, go to this link].